SomeSomeOne99/py-data-models/README.md

 [0.8386886949115978, 1.8308298239615008e-14, 0.16131130508838373] # t = 50, infRate = ~0.3, recRate = ~0.7
 ```

-> Additional input may be created with importing a model file; this is model testing output and can be ignored.

 ## `Model` structure

 Every model inheriting the base `Model` class (`base_model.py`) implements a variation of these methods: